3dem/relion-documents/source/Tutorial/Autopicking.rst

 :Which GPUs to use:: 0

 Ignore the other tabs, and run using a single MPI processor  on the :guitab:`Running tab`.
-On our computer, this step takes approximately
+On our computer, with a Titan V GPU, this step took 10 minutes.
+Perhaps a good time for a quick cup of coffee?

 Pick all micrographs with the re-trained TOPAZ neural network